Dry Southwest braces for stiffer winds, ‘epic’ fire danger

 Moisture in a small log “the size of a 4-by-4 post you buy at the lumber store … are coming down to 8%,” he said.
 “Kiln-dry is 12%.
 So out there, that’s drying to what a kiln would do.”

-In northern Arizona, authorities downgraded some some evacuation orders at a fire that has destroyed at least 20 homes near Flagstaff.
+In northern Arizona, authorities downgraded some some evacuation orders at a fire that has destroyed at least 30 homes near Flagstaff.
 It’s now estimated to be 43% contained.
-Another fire 10 miles (16 km) south of Prescott was 23% contained, but officials at both blazes warned of worsening conditions expected Friday.
+Another fire 10 miles (16 km) south of the community of Prescott was 23% contained, but officials at both blazes warned of worsening conditions expected Friday.

-Elsewhere, one national incident team continued to oversee a large prairie fire in Nebraska, where more than 200 firefighters were battling a blaze that has been burning since last week.
+Elsewhere, one national wildfire management incident team continued to oversee a large prairie fire in Nebraska, where more than 200 firefighters were battling a blaze that has been burning since last week.
+44024 acres (68.79 square miles)

-About 68 square miles (176 square kilometers) of mostly grasses and farmland have been blackened near Nebraska’s state line with Kansas, several homes were destroyed and at least one person was killed.
-That fire was 88% contained Thursday.
+About 68 square miles (176 square kilometers) of mostly grasses and farmland have been blackened near Nebraska’s state line with Kansas.
+Several homes were destroyed and at least one person was killed.
+That fire was 97% contained Friday.

 Sonner reported from Reno, Nevada.
-Margery A. Beck contributed to this report from Omaha, Nebraska.
+Associated Press writers Paul Davenport in Phoenix and Margery A. Beck in Omaha, Nebraska, contributed to this report.